Jet stream: Description

 The polar jets, at lower altitude, and often intruding into mid-latitudes, strongly affect weather and aviation.
 The polar jet stream is most commonly found between latitudes 30° and 60° (closer to 60°), while the subtropical jet streams are located close to latitude 30°.
 These two jets merge at some locations and times, while at other times they are well separated.
 The northern polar jet stream is said to "follow the sun" as it slowly migrates northward as that hemisphere warms, and southward again as it cools.

 The width of a jet stream is typically a few hundred kilometres or miles and its vertical thickness often less than 5 km.

 Jet streams are typically continuous over long distances, but discontinuities are also common.
 The path of the jet typically has a meandering shape, and these meanders themselves propagate eastward, at lower speeds than that of the actual wind within the flow.
 Further, the meanders can split or form eddies.

 Each large meander, or wave, within the jet stream is known as a Rossby wave (planetary wave).
 Rossby waves are caused by changes in the Coriolis effect with latitude.
 Shortwave troughs, are smaller scale waves superimposed on the Rossby waves, with a scale of 1000 to 4000 km long, that move along through the flow pattern around large scale, or longwave, "ridges" and "troughs" within Rossby waves.

 The wind speeds are greatest where temperature differences between air masses are greatest, and often exceed 92 km/h.
 Speeds of 400 km/h have been measured.

 The jet stream moves from west to east bringing changes of weather.
 The path of jet streams affects cyclonic storm systems at lower levels in the atmosphere, and so knowledge of their course has become an important part of weather forecasting.
 For example, in 2007 and 2012, Britain experienced severe flooding as a result of the polar jet staying south for the summer.

+The jet stream serves as an atmospheric boundary, separating the cold polar air from the warm subtropical air.
+Its instability is characterized by the winding of Rossby waves, which may lead to harsh winter weather; For example, in early 2026, extreme cold air erupted across North America, causing temperatures in areas such as Ontario to drop below -30 C.